 The remedies discussed above are not exhaustive.
 For example, the OBCA also contains remedies in relation to calling a shareholders meeting (section 106(1)), entitlements to be paid the fair value of held shares (section 185(4), and appraisal remedies.
 It is also important to note that there may be different remedies available under securities law for public companies.

-If you are a corporation or a shareholder and want to know more about the remedies available to shareholders and stakeholders, our team of experienced workplace lawyers at Achkar Law can help.
-Contact us by phone toll-free at 1 (800) 771-7882 or email us at [email protected] and we would be happy to assist.
+If you are a corporation or a shareholder and want to know more about the remedies available to shareholders and stakeholders, our team of experienced shareholder disputes lawyers at Achkar Law can help.